 It comprises the mystery.
 To viewers there for the murderous thrill, or blood, this character dissection is probably a frustrating distraction too.

+To viewers there for the murderous thrill, or blood, this character dissection is probably a frustrating distraction.
 I didn’t feel so, though.
-While more attention on the suspects would have fleshed out the mystery and provided more grip, I thought the conflicting personas of Poirot is in itself, a mystery to investigate.
-Perhaps not as juicy as all the killings going about, but nonetheless intriguing in its own way.
+While more attention on the suspects would have fleshed out the mystery and provided more grip, I thought the conflicting personas of Poirot are in itself, fascinating to explore.
+Perhaps not as juicy as all the killings going about but nonetheless intriguing in its own way.

 Moreover, the sleuth’s clumsy trepidations towards love, or the nature of it, shine an indirect light on the motive behind the murders; I realised this after the show.
 This is similar to how the (frequently overcooked) gorgeous CGI Egyptian sceneries are sporadically interjected with animalistic violence.
 These aren’t for humour, IMO.
 Like any good murder story, these point at the truth behind everything.